theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/sap-connection.md

 4. Click **[Save]** to save the SAP connection.
 The subsection *Connection* is displayed.
 5. In the subsection *Connection* select one of the following authentication methods: <br>
 - [*Plain*](#plain-authentication) uses the SAP username and password.
-- [*SAP SNC*](#secure-network-communication-snc) uses an encrypted connection between Xtract for Alteryx and SAP with username and password.
+- [*SNC*](#secure-network-communication-snc) uses an encrypted connection between Xtract for Alteryx and SAP with username and password.
 - [*Ticket Issuer*](#sap-logon-ticket) uses SAP Logon-Tickets in place of user credentials.
 This connection is not encrypted.
 6. Select an [existing credential](#creating-credentials) for your SAP system or click **+ Connect Credential** to create a new credential.
 7. Click **[Link]** / **[Create and link]** to link the credential to the connection.
 Example:<br>